Schrattenthal

 Management

-Out of respect for nature, the Zull winery cultivates its vineyards without using herbicides or artificial fertilisers.
-For the sustainable protection of flora and fauna, plant protection is carried out with beneficial means.
-As an environmentally conscious business, the winery fulfils the requirements of the strictly “Controlled Integrated Production” (KIP).
 Through sustainable compost management, alternating greening of the vineyards and the application of compost tea, the Zull winery not only protects the environment, but also increases soil fertility.
-Most of the work steps are done by hand – a manual harvest is a matter of course.
-The winery has been certified sustainably Austria since 2019.
+Most of the work is done by hand – so a manual grape harvest is a matter of course.
+The winery has been Nachhaltig Austria certified since 2019 and has been a member of the circle of traditional Austrian wineries since 2024.

 Geology and Terroir